U.S. Ordnance: Final assembly

-U.S. Ordnance workers assemble and complete 100% of the company’s weapon systems in-house.
+U.S. Ordnance workers assemble and complete all of the company's weapons in-house.
 All U.S. Ordnance packaging conforms to the military preservation, packing, and marking requirements of the current Mil Standard.
 UID and RFID marking are done as required.

-Shooting/Testing
+Shooting/testing

 Each weapon undergoes high-pressure testing and magnetic particle inspection.
 The company has an on-site shooting range, where personnel proof-fire every weapon for functionality and accuracy.

-Quality Control/Assurance
+Quality control/assurance

 The quality assurance team checks all materials and parts.
 They inspect the material certifications, heat treat and test reports, and also perform dimensional testing on all of the parts to ensure they comply with the technical drawings.

 Each weapon has a unique serial number, which means that all of the raw materials that went into making each one can be traced to their origins.

 Packaging

-Once a weapon system is completed, tested and receives final Quality Assurance approval, it is packaged, labeled and marked according to the current Mil Standard.
+Once a weapon is completed, tested, and approved by Quality Assurance, it is packaged, labeled, and marked according to the current Mil Standard.

 Government contracts

-Some of the government contracts U.S. Ordnance has fulfilled include the following:
+Some of the government contracts U.S. Ordnance has fulfilled include: